vict0rcarvalh0/pinocchio-guide/README.md

 }
 ```

+### AssignWithSeed
-- AssignWithSeed: Changes the program owner of a seed-derived account.
+Changes the program owner of a seed-derived account.

 ```rust
 use pinocchio::{
     account_info::{next_account_info, AccountInfo},